3.6V Lithium Battery vs. 3.7V Lithium Battery: What is Different?

 Part 1.
 What is the nominal voltage of a lithium battery?

-Before we delve into the differences, let’s first grasp the voltage ratings in lithium batteries.
+Let’s first grasp the voltage ratings in lithium batteries.
 Voltage refers to the electrical potential difference between two points in a circuit.
 In the case of lithium batteries, the voltage rating represents the nominal voltage or average voltage output of the battery during its discharge cycle.
 It is a crucial parameter in determining the battery’s compatibility with a specific device or system.

 Part 2.
 Exploring the 3.6V lithium battery